SHA65536/CompBot/README.md

 ```shell
 go run .
 ```
-To create a comp, use the keyword define earlier "!comp" The Bot will create a message telling everyone you are looking for partners.
+To create a comp, use the keyword define earlier "!comp [title]". [title] being optional.

+The Bot will create a message telling everyone you are looking for partners.
 Now users wishing to join the comp have to click the 🆗 reaction to join.
 Clicking the 🆗 reaction again will remove a user from the comp.

 ## Custom Messages